Node4 Blog | What Is a Cloud Service Provider (CSP)?

 Infrastructure as a Service (IaaS)

-IaaS is the foundation of cloud computing, allowing businesses to access virtual machines, storage, and networking resources hosted in secure data centers.
-With IaaS, organisations can scale their infrastructure up or down as needed, paying only for what they use thanks to the pay-as-you-go model.
+IaaS provides on-demand access to virtual machines, networking, and storage hosted in secure data centres.
+Organisations can scale infrastructure up or down and pay only for what they use.

 Platform as a Service (PaaS)